Welcome to the Early Years Foundation Stage

 We ask for a £1 voluntary contribution each half term to help towards buying baking supplies.

-Please see the School Dinners page or Mrs Brailsford in the school office for more information about our School dinners.
+Please see the School Dinners page or the school office for more information about our School dinners.

 Learning Environment